Today we’re talking about the top three costs of owning a rental property.

 After several years of plugging away at BiggerPockets, I have come to realize that in everything you are looking at doing, you must focus on people.
 This blog article won’t be about the nitty-gritty stuff that could cost you money on a rental property; it’s going to be about the people component.

 Ready to invest in rental property?
 BiggerPockets’s guide to the buy and hold strategy will teach you how to analyze rental markets, budget for your investment, choose the best property, and finance your purchase.
 Ready to start investing in rental property?
 Here’s how.

 3 Hidden Costs That Can Tank Rental Property Profits

 1. Working With People You Can’t Trust

 These people have to have your best interest at heart.
 They have to be of the mindset to plant the seed now and reap the harvest later.
 Do NOT work with people who want your money on the spot.

-Real estate is a long term is a marriage; not a one-night stand.
-In order for you to have success owning rental properties, you have to have the right people in place to work with you for an extended period of time.
+Real estate is long-term.
+It is a marriage, not a one-night stand.
+In order for you to have success in owning rental properties, you have to have the right people in place to work with you for an extended period of time.

 Surround yourself with these key people:

 - A good real estate agent to locate properties in good areas.

 - Property management focused on keeping tenants staying and paying.
 They must have a genuine interest in keeping tenants in your rentals paying rent.
 Your property management cannot be willing to immediately evict tenants so that they can charge you one and a half months’ rent for new tenant turnover.